 Is it possible to make a living from your art?

-If you follow my art journey on social media, you may be wondering what life looks like at 75k followers.
-Am I actively making a living?
-Depends on your standards of living, but yes I am.
-Though living in San Diego has definitely made me feel quite poor again… (The cost of living out here is INSANE.)
+I work as a full-time artist, but how do I actually make money?
+Am I actively making a living through my social media?
+Depends on your standards of what a “living” is, but yes I pay my bills.
+Though living in San Diego has definitely made me feel quite poor again.
+(The cost of living out here is INSANE.)

 First, there are two main categories of income.

-If you want to create more consistent income or make more money without putting in more effort, you’ll want to explore passive revenue streams.
-In the beginning you are going to be very active to get things up and running.
+If you want to create consistent income or make more money without putting in more effort, you’ll want to explore passive revenue streams.
+In the beginning, you are going to be very active to get things up and running, but the hope is that a lot of activity, in the beginning, will lead to passive income over time.

 1. Online Sales